dalet-oss/alpine-glibc/README.md

 Here is an **excerpt** from a multi-architecture `Dockerfile`, showing how you might consume the binary artifacts in our [releases](https://github.com/dalet-oss/alpine-glibc/releases).

+The derivation of this, in turn, came from a [long-since-removed AdoptOpenJDK Dockerfile definition](https://github.com/AdoptOpenJDK/openjdk-docker/blob/master/16/jre/alpine/Dockerfile.openj9.releases.full) for building an OpenJ9 Alpine Linux Java base image.

 ```dockerfile
 ENV GLIBC_VERSION='2.42'